Product-Led vs Sales-Led: What’s the Difference, and Which One Is Right for You?

 Another way to determine which growth model is a better option is by looking at your price model.

-If you practice a freemium model which allows potential customers to test your product for free and for a limited amount of time, a product-led system that encourages them to become paying customers is a good option.
+Suppose you practice a freemium model that allows potential customers to test your product for free and for a limited amount of time.
+In that case, a product-led system that encourages them to become paying customers is a good option.

 If on the other hand, your product’s pricing is more complex and dependent on several factors, the sales-led strategy may be better for you.